News Banner BackgroundLaunching rocket icon.

 Step 1: Track customer usage

-Your product must emit usage events in real time—API calls, compute hours, data processed.
+Your product must emit usage events in real time — API calls, compute hours, data processed.
 These events are captured, deduplicated, and stored.
 You must ensure idempotency so duplicate events are not counted twice.
+This is where metered billing begins: precise, event-level tracking that forms the foundation for everything downstream.

 Step 2: Apply pricing logic